 For your first addition to the table, the Dual axis, Montage, and Beads on Two Surfaces checkboxes are set based on the defaults that you have set in the Options-Settings dialog, as modified by any templates you have chosen.
 The setting for Dual Axis box will also be modified as appropriate when both "a" and "b" stacks are entered, or when the stack root name does not end in "a" or "b".
 Further entries will inherit the settings of these three boxes from the previous line in the table.
 The Copy Down button will copy these three settings from the selected line to the one below, which is fairly useless and should be changed to copy to all lines below.
 For now, the easiest way to get these boxes set for a large number of data sets is to add one, set the buttons, then add the rest.

-The Boundary Model is used to indicate regions where the fiducial seed model should be selected for tracking.
+The Boundary Model is used to indicate regions where the fiducial seed model should be selected for tracking, or where patch tracking should be done.
 If you have data sets needing such models, check the box before pressing the 3dmod icon to draw the model, so that 3dmod can be given the right filename and location.
 The file is named with the data set root name plus "_rawbound.mod" and is placed in the current location of the data set.
 For a dual-axis data set, the model is transformed to be used with the second axis.
+When using fiducials, the transformation is based on the previous run of Transferfid for transferring fiducials; when patch tracking, Transferfid is used at this point to find the transformation.
 You need to draw one or more contours just on one view, the zero-degree one if possible.

 If entries are made to Exclude Views, the views will currently be carried through into the coarse and fine aligned stacks but skipped in tracking, alignment and reconstruction.
 A directive can be supplied in a template or starting batch file to remove the excluded views.